HishamParol/Kafka-Robo-Movement-Simulation/README.md

 # Robot Movement Simulation with Kafka and Flask

-This project demonstrates a real-time simulation of a robot navigating through a 2D space with obstacles.
+This project showcases a real-time simulation of a robot navigating through a 2D space filled with obstacles.
+The system is designed to demonstrate continuous tracking and visualization of the robot's movement while handling real-time data streaming.
 It uses Kafka to stream the robot's coordinates as it moves, and a Flask web application visualizes the robot's position and its movement history.

 ---